Meyer Lansky: Gambling operations, 1929–1945

-World War II involvement
+World War II involvement, 1938–1945

 In the 1930s, Lansky and his gang stepped outside their usual criminal activities to break up rallies held by the pro-Nazi German-American Bund.
-He recalled a particular rally in Yorkville, a German neighborhood in Manhattan, that he and fourteen other associates disrupted:
+He recalled a particular rally in Yorkville, a German neighborhood in Manhattan, that he and 14 associates disrupted:

-"The stage was decorated with a swastika and a picture of Adolf Hitler.
-The speakers started ranting.
-There were only fifteen of us, but we went into action.
-We threw some of them out the windows.
-Most of the Nazis panicked and ran out.
-We chased them and beat them up.
-We wanted to show them that Jews would not always sit back and accept insults".

-During World War II, Lansky was also instrumental in helping the Office of Naval Intelligence (ONI)'s Operation Underworld, in which the government recruited criminals to watch out for German infiltrators and submarine-borne saboteurs.
-Lansky helped arrange a deal with the government via a high-ranking United States Navy official.
-This deal secured the release of Luciano from prison; in exchange, the Mafia would provide security for the warships that were being built along the docks in New York Harbor.
+When Judge Nathan D. Perlman offered to pay Lansky for his services, he declined:I am a Jew, and I feel for the Jews in Europe who are suffering.
+They are my brothers.During World War II, Lansky was instrumental in helping the Office of Naval Intelligence (ONI)'s Operation Underworld, in which the government recruited criminals to watch out for German infiltrators and submarine-borne saboteurs.
+Lansky helped arrange a deal with the government via a high-ranking United States Navy official that secured Luciano's release from prison; in exchange, the Mafia provided security for the warships being built along the docks in New York Harbor.
 German submarines were sinking Allied ships in great numbers along the eastern seaboard and the Caribbean coast, and there was great fear of attack or sabotage by Nazi sympathizers.
 Lansky connected the ONI with Luciano, who reportedly instructed Joseph Lanza to prevent sabotage on the New York waterfront.